Suprajacheekatla/Streamlit_career_app/README.md

 /profile_avatars/ — Folder for uploaded profile images (auto-created).

 README.md — This documentation file.

-Version Control & Evaluation
-Commit History:

-Make regular, focused commits with clear and descriptive messages (e.g. feat: add profile image upload, fix: login redirect error).

-Avoid force-pushing and do not squash PRs unless for cleanup before the final merge.

-Each team member should have clear contribution commits showing their share of the work.

-Pull Requests:

-Implement new features and bug fixes on separate branches, and open Pull Requests (PRs) for code review and discussion.

-Each PR must include a description of the change, a summary of testing, and reference related issues/tasks if any.

-Code Reviews:

-At least one project member should review and approve a PR before merging.

-Review feedback and major decisions should be recorded in PR comments.

-Evaluation:

-Commit history, branch strategy, and pull requests will be checked to assess development cycle and contribution of each member.

 Troubleshooting
 If login or registration fails, make sure your Python version is 3.8 or higher and dependencies are installed.